firefox-devtools/debugger/docs/pull-requests.md

 **For Team Members**

-Here are the steps for pushing to a PR branch:
+Here are the steps for getting a PR branch and then updating it

 Getting Setup: